NationalSecurityAgency/skills-service/service/src/main/resources/inception/Desc_CreateSubject.md

 A Project is composed of Subjects which are made of Skills and a single skill defines a training unit within the gamification framework.
-Subjects are a way to group and organize skill definitions within a gameified training profile.
+Subjects are a way to group and organize skill definitions within a gamified training profile.

 Subjects offer the following features: